 Recently my laptop went through an Windows update and it immediately became very slow (programs not responding and generally unable to use my laptop for anything).
 I shut it down and it was still the same.
 The next morning, my laptop would not even boot and just showed a black screen for 8 mins until a message which reads reboot and select proper boot device or insert boot media in selected boot device and press a key' appears.
 I've tried everything the internet has to offer like force shut down to get my computer to perform an automatic repair which failed.
 I'm getting desperate as I do not have a reboot device anywhere and there are some important data on my computer.
 Please help!!

-If you have encountered a similar issue, there is no need to despair as Windows offers several advanced boot options and built-in repair tools.
+If you have encountered a similar issue that Windows computer won't boot or is booting into a black screen, there is no need to despair as Windows offers several advanced boot options and built-in repair tools.
 Even if things look bleak for your PC, you can try a few easy techniques to fix the Windows 10/8/7 boot failure.

 Don't worry!
 Your files are still fine